Starting a new life under the Spanish sun? Get ready for life in this spectacular country with our essential checklist for moving to Spain.

 What better way to prepare for your move to Spain than by learning the local language?
 From Tenerife to Tarragona, wherever you end up in this great country, chances are you’ll need to speak some of the local lingo to get by.
 For most areas, this will be Castellano, or what is largely known as Spanish.
 However, if you’re moving to Catalonia or the Basque Country, then you may wish to learn a few words of the local language, too.

 Fortunately, there are plenty of ways to learn Spanish wherever you are in the world.
 This includes a number of easy-to-use online and app-based platforms, such as:

 Of course, there is also the old-school method of actually going to a language school and opening a textbook.
 In this case, you can check online to find the nearest Spanish lessons near you to give yourself the best chance of embracing the culture and language when you move to Spain.

 Want to get the whole family excited about their upcoming move to Spain?
 Then why not indulge in a little Spanish culture before the big day.
 Thankfully, there are plenty of ways to do this, wherever you are in the world.
 This includes getting to know your new home through your taste buds by whipping up some of these great Spanish recipes at home.

 However, if you’re not great in the kitchen, there are other ways to explore your new home from afar.
-For example, why not settle in with one of these books and films about Spain?
 There is also a whole host of great content about Spain right here on Expatica.
 From reading up on Spanish politics to planning all the great festivals in Spain you want to discover, we’ve got you covered.